-Discussion: During Next Page exchange, the Toggle bit (bit D11) of the transmitted Next Pages serves a simple purpose.
+Discussion: During a Next Page or extended Next Page exchange, the Toggle bit (bit D11) of the transmitted Next Pages serves a simple purpose.
 The value of this bit alternates between 0 and 1 in consecutive pages, and therefore provides the receiving station with a quick and easy check to verify that it is receiving Next Pages in the proper order.
 Therefore, it is important that the DUT sets these bits properly, starting with its first Next Page, whose Toggle bit value takes the opposite value of bit D11 in the device's Link Code Word.
 This test is designed to verify that the device under test sets the Toggle bit properly throughout the exchange of Next Pages.

-Test Setup: Using Cat 5 cords, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
+Test Setup: Using Cat 6 cables, connect the DUT and the Traffic Generator to the Line Monitor such that the traffic generator's signaling will be seen by the DUT's receiver.
 Terminate the DUT's transmit channel with a $100\Omega$ line termination.

-DUT is an unmanaged PHY and the tester controls the Next Page exchange:
+DUT is an unmanaged PHY and the tester controls the Next Page exchange: Parts a and b: